schizoidnightmares/schizoidnightmares.com/gallery.md

 ---
 title: Gallery
 description: A gallery of images present on the website
-last_modified_at: March 11, 2024
+last_modified_at: May 17, 2024
 ---

 # Gallery
-6 images in total
+5 images in total
 {: .cap}

 A gallery of the images on the website

 ## Schizoid Nightmares
-4 images
+3 images
 {: .cap}

 Artwork by Schizoid Nightmares